uqlibrary/technology-training/OpenRefine/openrefine.md

 #### Filters

-You can apply a **text filter** to your data to do a search a restrict the displayed items to it.
+You can apply a **text filter** to your data to do a search and restrict the displayed items to it.

 In the column drop-down menu, you can use the `Text filter` item and specify any string you want to filter for.